brickblock-io/employee-handbook/README.md

 it might take so we can plan.
-As much as we'd like to do this purely on a trust basis, [for insurance reasons](https://www.juraforum.de/lexikon/lohnfortzahlungsversicherung) we require a "sick certificate" ("Krankschreibung" in German) from your doctor **from the 4th day of your absence**.
-So if you're sick Monday-Wednesday, it's all good.
-If you're also sick on Thursday, we need the paperwork for our insurance.
+As much as we'd like to do this purely on a trust basis, [for insurance reasons](https://www.juraforum.de/lexikon/lohnfortzahlungsversicherung) we require a "sick certificate" ("Krankschreibung" in German) from your doctor **from the 3rd day of your absence**.
+So if you're sick Monday and Tuesday, it's all good.
+If you're also sick on Wednesday, we need the paperwork for our insurance.

 ## The Tools We Use 🛠